keirthana/anbox-cloud-docs/howto/application/test.md

 ### APK managed by AMS

 If you want to run test cases without installing the APK every time when starting a new test session in Appium, you can let AMS manage the application for you.
-See [About applications](https://discourse.ubuntu.com/t/managing-applications/17760) for more details.
+See {ref}`exp-applications` for more information.

 In this example we use the following application `manifest.yaml`: